Do you know what to do when you see a bear?

 HERE ARE SOME INTERESTING FACTS ON BEAR BEHAVIOR:

-- Bears are most active during early morning and late evening hours in spring and summer.
+- Bears are most active during the early morning and late evening hours in spring and summer.

 - Mating usually takes place in July.